-Drought and wastewater reuse: In France, a new push and obstacles to overcome
+Drought and Wastewater Reuse: In France, a New Push and Obstacles to Overcome

-The summer of 2022, against the backdrop of a drought, marked a turning point for the reuse of treated wastewater (REUT) in France.
-Until then, the issue had never been so prominent in public debate.
+The summer of 2022, against the backdrop of drought, marked a turning point for the reuse of treated wastewater (REUT) in France.
+Until then, the topic had never been so prominent in public debate.
 As a reminder, this practice involves directly reusing water as it exits the wastewater treatment plant without first returning it to the natural environment.

 Julie Mendret, University of Montpellier

-According to Virginijus Sinkevičius, Commissioner for the Environment, Fisheries, and the Ocean, “It is our duty to stop wasting water and use this resource more efficiently in order to adapt to climate change and ensure the security and sustainability of our agricultural supply.
-“The guidelines adopted today can help us achieve this and ensure the safe movement of food products grown with recycled water throughout the European Union.”
+According to Virginijus Sinkevičius, Commissioner for the Environment, Fisheries, and Oceans, “It is our duty to stop wasting water and use this resource more efficiently to adapt to climate change and ensure the security and sustainability of our agricultural supply.
+The guidelines adopted today can help us achieve this and ensure the safe movement, throughout the European Union, of food products grown using recycled water.”

-REUT offers numerous benefits: reduced pressure on resources that serve as the primary source for drinking water production (groundwater, waterways, etc.), improved water quality for sensitive activities (swimming, shellfish farming) due to the elimination of wastewater treatment plant discharges, and the provision of nutrients for agricultural irrigation…
+REUT offers numerous benefits: reduced pressure on resources that serve as the primary source for drinking water production (groundwater, waterways, etc.); improved water quality for sensitive activities (swimming, shellfish farming) due to the elimination of wastewater treatment plant discharges; and the provision of nutrients for agricultural irrigation…

 A framework that remains highly restrictive